Hyrules/VRSuspender/README.md

 - Add button to manage process
 - Add option to save process list

-I do not offer any kind of garanty with this and user is solely responsible for using the application and situations that might arise.
+I do not offer any kind of warranty with this app and user is solely responsible for using the application and situations that might arise.
 I will not be responsible if you crash your computer because you kill or suspended a process you shouldn't have.
 Make sure to investigate the processes before suspending or killing them.